 Since the creation in 2012 of a mission dedicated to gender equality and the fight against all forms of discrimination, transformed in 2016 into a delegated Vice Presidency and then in 2020 into a functional Vice Presidency, AMU has developed and strengthened an ambitious action plan to promote equality, inclusion and diversity.

 Isabelle Régner, University Professor at the Cognitive Psychology Laboratory (UMR CNRS 7290) has been appointed Vice-President for Equality between Women and Men and the Fight against Discrimination in January 2020.

-- To propose a medium-term strategy aimed at an integrated policy in favour of equality, inclusion and diversity, with actions of 1) awareness, information and training, targeted according to the public (students, staff), 2) promotion of a culture of gender equality, and 3) awareness and communication in favour of the fight against all forms of discrimination.
+- To propose a medium-term strategy aimed at an integrated policy in favor of equality, inclusion, and diversity, with actions of 1) awareness, information, and training, targeted according to the public (students, staff), 2) promotion of a culture of gender equality, and 3) awareness and communication in favor of the fight against all forms of discrimination.

-- Proposing measures to achieve equal treatment and opportunities for women and men in all aspects of their careers for staff, and a gender balance in all courses of study for students.
+- Propose measures to achieve equal treatment and opportunities for women and men in all aspects of their careers for staff, and a gender balance in all courses of study for students.